 4.8.17 There are no predicted significant effects on communities or individual dwellings as a result of the Proposed Development.

-Noise and Shadow Flicker
+Noise mitigation measures are proposed for two key properties to ensure their amenity is protected during construction of the Proposed Development.
+Assessments have shown that the noise levels will remain below day and night time thresholds during construction.